-Headquartered in scenic Woodloch, TX, the Mixed Martial Arts Hall of [email protected]#$%&g Awesome (MMAHOFA or simply HOFA) commemorates the achievements of those fighters who, while they might not be first-ballot selections for a traditional hall of fame, nonetheless did remarkable things in the cage or ring, and deserve to be remembered.
-The HOFA enshrines these men and women in all their imperfect glory.
+Headquartered in scenic Woodloch, Texas, the Mixed Martial Arts Hall of [email protected]#$%&g Awesome (HOFA for short) commemorates the achievements of those fighters who, while they might not be first-ballot selections for a traditional hall of fame, nonetheless did remarkable things in the cage or ring, and deserve to be remembered.
+The HOFA enshrines pioneers, one-trick ponies and charming oddballs, and celebrates them in all their imperfect glory.
 While the HOFA selection committee’s criteria are mysterious and ever-evolving, the final test is whether the members can say, unanimously and with enthusiasm, “____________ was [email protected]#$%&g awesome!”

 Chris “Lights Out” Lytle

 THE PITCH: If you were a mixed martial arts fan from 2007-2011, during the final stretch of his Ultimate Fighting Championship run, certain phrases come to mind instantly when you hear the name Chris Lytle, almost like free association: action fighter.
 Tough as nails.
 Bonus magnet.

 However natural it feels to hang those accolades on Lytle -- and they are all well-deserved -- they almost do him a disservice.
 When we speak of exciting fighters, the ones who always come to scrap and are rarely in a boring fight, we often mean fighters who aren’t that great but are popular with fans and useful to the promotion.
 They’re the kind of fighters who end up headlining the prelims or opening the pay-per-view main card, the fighters who know their job is secure even if they lose three straight.